Ally Bank is the consumer banking division of Ally Financial, a Detroit-based company that ranks among the largest financial institutions in the US.

 Ally’s Money Market option is similar to its Online Savings account, with a 3.80% interest rate for all tiers and no monthly fees.

-The main difference is that a money market account comes with more flexibility.
+The main difference is that a money market account has more flexibility.

 Ally Bank Certificates of Deposit (CDs)